ezodude/orra/README.md

 We want you to share your Agentic app as soon as you're done prototyping your Agents or Crew.

-But ...
-Agentic apps are tricky, they require a different kind of setup from a normal app.
-If there was an outage, your Agents have to be resilient to continue from their last working point.
-To keep things secure, you'd probably restrict their data access to the minimum they need to complete their tasks.
-And, you want to make sure they're coming up with the right results not some hokum they've made up.
-Not to mention, perhaps using cheaper LLMs while ensuring their responsive to your tool prompts and more!
+But ... building resilient agentic apps is no trivial task.
+Their backends need robust recovery - if there's an outage, agents should seamlessly resume from their last working state.
+Data access must be carefully restricted for security.
+And we can't have them fabricating responses - accuracy is paramount.

+And, that's just the tip of the iceberg, there are even more concerns that will keep you from shipping.
+The good news is that Orra understands these hurdles.

+Orra provides the right tools for you to quickly build out and configure a backend that just works.
+Providing infrastructure, inbuilt integrations and dashboards to keep your agentic app running just right.

 ## Mix and match agents